 We sell tatakinomi chisels such as oiirenomi, mukomachinomi (mortise chisels), or atsunomi all designed to be motivated by the most efficient method available, namely a steel hammer swung by human hand and arm.
 I won’t debate the pros/cons of steel hammers versus wooden mallets versus plastic mallets versus brass hammers versus unobtanium-platinum alloy hammers in this post because the physics are as obvious as a lemur in a lingerie shop (they’re a bit hairy, they jump and climb all over the displays and the bra straps all slip off their shoulders, but not in a seductive manner!) beyond noting that a hardened steel hammer imparts more energy to a chisel in a more easily focused and controllable manner than any other type of beater considering the economics of both initial cost and repair/replacement cost.
 Some may disagree; A mind is a terrible thing to taste.

 The advantages of the steel hammer are quite obvious, even without doing energy calculations, but are there any disadvantages?
 Mochiron (Japanese for “of course”).

-Steel hammers can concentrate so much energy on a tool handle so efficiently and so quickly that they may eventually destroy the handles of the sharpened screwdrivers sold as chisels nowadays in Western countries due to a faulty design detail.
-It’s this silly design flaw most modern Western chisels share that motivates people to use softer, fatter, energy wasting mallets made of wood, plastic or rawhide.
+Steel hammers can concentrate so much energy on a tool handle so efficiently and so quickly that they routinely destroy the handles of the sharpened screwdrivers sold as chisels nowadays in Western countries due to a faulty design detail.
+It’s this silly design flaw most modern Western chisels share that motivates many to use softer, fatter, energy wasting mallets made of wood, plastic or rawhide.
 So sad.

 Fortunately, the tataki nomi chisels we sell are professional tools designed to be struck by hardened-steel flat-faced hammers all day long and need not be coddled.
 They have tough Japanese oak handles protected by a cleverly-designed mild-steel kuchigane (coned ferrule) fitted where the handle meets the blade, and a mild-steel hoop, or crown seated at the butt end of the handle.
 When properly fitted to a dense, straight-grained Japanese oak handle, this steel furniture does a great job of protecting the handle from splitting or breaking.